 Oxytetracycline with other acne treatments

-Oxytetracycline should not be taken with other acne treatments that contain antibiotics.
+Oxytetracycline should not be taken with any other antibiotic-containing treatments for acne.
 These include:

 - Oral antibiotics: Tetralysal (lymecycline), Minocin (minocycline)

 - Topical antibiotics: Dalacin T, Duac, Zineryt, Treclin

 National guidelines recommend the use of a topical acne treatment alongside Oxytetracycline for optimal results when treating acne.
 Topical acne treatments that work well with Oxytetracycline include: